Shannon B. Underwood

 Sara V. White

 Broadly, Sara's research interests include Acceptance and Commitment Therapy and Relational Frame Theory and how they may alleviate psychological suffering, specifically for diverse populations.
 Sara is especially interested in psychological processes underlying mental health stigma.
+Sara has secondary interests in self-compassion and how it may alleviate distress associated with self-stigma.
+Sara's clinical rotations have included, the University at Albany's Psychological Services Center, the Samuel S. Stratton VA Medical Center, and University at Albany's Counseling and Psychological Services.
+Sara specializes in process-based therapies.
 In her free time, Sara enjoys exploring the outdoors, experimenting with new and elaborate dinner recipes, and hanging out with her cat, Fawkes. |

 Leah R. Howard

-Leah is a second-year clinical psychology doctoral student in the Anxiety Disorders Research Program.
+Leah is a third-year clinical psychology doctoral student in the Anxiety Disorders Research Program.
 She received her B.A. from Bowdoin College with a major in psychology and a minor in Hispanic studies.
 Since graduating, Leah has worked at Massachusetts General Hospital and Cambridge Health Alliance pursuing her interests in mental health, well-being, and mindfulness-based approaches.
 In these roles, Leah worked with various teams researching adaptations of mindfulness-based interventions for various populations, including those with advanced lung cancer, opioid use disorder, substance use disorder, and COVID-19 stress-related anxiety and depression.

 Leah is excited to continue pursuing her research and clinical interests in mindfulness, compassion, and acceptance-based approaches within the larger framework of ACT.
 In particular, she is interested in researching the transdiagnostic processes of experiential avoidance and intolerance of uncertainty, especially as it relates to the practice of meditation.
 She also has clinical interests in LGBTQIA+ populations.
+Leah has completed clinical rotation trainings at the University at Albany's Psychological Services Center and the Samuel S. Stratton VA Medical Center.
 In her free time, you can find Leah hiking with her dog, snowboarding, practicing yoga, meditating, watching reality TV, or spending time with friends and family. |

 Te'Airra Decount

-Te’Airra is a second-year graduate student in the Anxiety Disorders Research Program.
+Te’Airra is a third-year graduate student in the Anxiety Disorders Research Program.
 She received her B.A. from the University of Nevada, Reno (UNR) with a major in psychology and a double minor in community health science and Spanish, language and society.
 Te’Airra had her first clinical encounter with Acceptance and Commitment Therapy working with children with autism spectrum disorders (ASD) as a registered behavior technician (RBT).
 During the last year of her undergraduate career, Te’Airra worked closely with a graduate student in Dr. Steven C. Hayes' lab at UNR.
 Te’Airra’s research interests broadly include exploring the clinical application of Acceptance and Commitment Therapy and mindfulness practices.
 She is also interested in investigating the relationship between the growing popularity of ACT mobile apps, as a means of promoting psychological flexibility, and problematic smartphone usage (PSU).
+Te'Airra has completed clinical rotation trainings at the University at Albany's Psychological Services Center and the Samuel S. Stratton VA Medical Center.
 You can also find Te’Airra outside of the lab practicing yoga and mindfulness techniques, trying new baking recipes, and indulging in self-help books and podcasts.
 She also values spending time outdoors and surrounding herself with friends and family. |

 Minke